 Nothing will kill your online marketing efforts faster than a slow website.
 Nearly half of all website users expect a site to load within 2 seconds. ( It took you longer to read that last sentence.)
-When they say “speed kills” they are right.
-Because the public’s attention span is getting shorter and shorter and you need to be sure that your site meets their expectations.
+When they say “speed kills,” they are right.
+Because the public’s attention span is getting shorter and shorter, you need to be sure that your site meets their expectations.

-The reason many sites load slowly is due to heavy coding, use of an old platform or old servers.
-By redesigning your site you can fix most of these issues.
-By using a CMS like WordPress and hiring a web designer that knows how to code, you can get a great looking site that loads fast.
+The reason many sites load slowly is due to heavy coding or the use of an old platform or old servers.
+By redesigning your site, you can fix most of these issues.
+By using a CMS like WordPress and hiring a web designer who knows how to code, you can get a great-looking site that loads fast.
 If you notice that your site is still slow after a redesign, it may be your server.
 Contact your hosting company to see if your site is on an older server and ask them to upgrade you to a new one.

 3. It’s Not Mobile Responsive

 More than half of Google’s searches happen on a mobile device.
-With the ability to access the internet from virtually anywhere, more and more people use their mobile device as their primary way to research and connect online.
-If your site is not mobile friendly, they will most likely leave your site.
+With the ability to access the internet from virtually anywhere, more and more people use their mobile devices as their primary way to research and connect online.
+If your site is not mobile-friendly, they will most likely leave it.
 Google has even put an emphasis on Mobile with the 2015 release of the Google Mobile-Friendly update.
-This algorithm update gives more favorable ranking to sites that meet the mobile-friendly requirements.
-Now, just because your site works on a mobile phone, doesn’t mean it’s “mobile-friendly.”
+This algorithm update gives a more favorable ranking to sites that meet mobile-friendly requirements.
+Now, just because your site works on a mobile phone doesn’t mean it’s “mobile-friendly.”
 You can check to see if your site is mobile-friendly here.